Quickstart: Create an Azure Database for MySQL - Flexible Server using Azure CLI

 Creating MySQL Server 'serverXXXXXXXXX' in group 'groupXXXXXXXXXX'...

-Your server 'serverXXXXXXXXX' is using sku 'Standard_B1ms' (Paid Tier).
-Please refer to https://aka.ms/mysql-pricing for pricing details
+Your server 'serverXXXXXXXXX' is using SKU 'Standard_B1ms' (Paid Tier).
+For pricing details, see https://aka.ms/mysql-pricing.

 Creating MySQL database 'flexibleserverdb'...

 Make a note of your password.
-If you forget, you would have to reset your password with 'az mysql flexible-server update -n serverXXXXXXXXX -g groupXXXXXXXXXX -p <new-password>'.
+If you forget your password, reset the password by running 'az mysql flexible-server update -n serverXXXXXXXXX -g groupXXXXXXXXXX -p <new-password>'.

 {